nventive/Reactive.Annex/BREAKING_CHANGES.md

 - Updated Windows SDK version from 18362 to 19041.
 - Removed support for Xamarin.
 - Removed support for .NET 6.
-- Removed support for NetStandard2.0 in MessageDialogService.Uno.WinUI.
+- Removed support for NetStandard2.0 in Reactive.Annex.Uno.WinUI.